 What about the opposite?
 Did you get teased by jealous classmates?

 Yes, absolutely.
 That was the interesting part of the progression of it.
-Certainly when I was younger at the beginning of secondary school, ten or 11 and onward, I was teased by the older kids.
+Certainly when I was younger at the beginning of secondary school, ten or 11 and onwards, I was teased by the older kids.
 The weird thing is that people get called names, and I was called "Labyrinth Boy," which isn't very insulting, but it is strange.
 I didn't have any control over it.
 It was just something that happened for a few years.
 But I took it in stride.
 So it's been a good thing, but also a weird side note of kids being jealous of the things that they think I have or might have been able to get out of it.
-I believe I turned out alright, though I do make puppets for a living [Laughs].
+I believe I turned out alright, though I do make puppets for a living [laughs].

 Fandom for movies like Labyrinth is often pretty intense.
 What's been your experience with that?